tharunraj140/Hospital-management-system/README.md

 # Hospital-management-system
 ## Need to work on
-# 1.Ability to accept the appointment by the doctor to acknowledge the patient that their appointment has been approved.
+1.Ability to accept the appointment by the doctor to acknowledge the patient that their appointment has been approved. <br>
-2.User should not be allowed to register if he/she tries to provide the already registered email ID.
+2.User should not be allowed to register if he/she tries to provide the already registered email ID. <br>
 3.The password should be encrypted and the password field shouldn't be displayed in the admin panel.
 4.Implementation of pagination for all the list view across the application